bpartridge/vexflow/README.md

 ## Node.js Integration

 Vex Flow can also be run outside the browser using Node.js.
-Install dependencies with `npm install` here, then to use it, `npm link` in this repository then add "vexflow" as a dependency in your package.json.
+Install dependencies and compile with `npm install` here, then to use it, `npm link` in this repository then add "vexflow" as a dependency in your package.json.
 Your system must have Cairo installed; see